muaaz-ur-habibi/cafeserve/README.md

   To run cafeserve in a production ready environment, you must first install a suitable WSGI server for your O.S: for Windows use <a href="https://github.com/Pylons/waitress">Waitress</a>, for Linux or Mac use <a href="https://github.com/benoitc/gunicorn">Gunicorn</a>

-  To install them, run the following commands:
+  To install them, run the following commands:<br>
   Gunicorn:
   ```
   pip install gunicorn